spray/spray/README.markdown

 ### Credits

-Most of type-class (de)serialization code is nothing but a polished copy of what **Debasish Ghosh** made available with his [SJSON][] library.
+Most of type-class (de)serialization code is nothing but a polished copy of what **Debasish Ghosh** made available with his [SJSON] library.
 These code parts therefore bear his copyright.
-Additionally the JSON AST model is heavily inspired by the one contributed by **Jorge Ortiz** to [Databinder-Dispatch][].
+Additionally the JSON AST model is heavily inspired by the one contributed by **Jorge Ortiz** to [Databinder-Dispatch].

 ### License

-_spray-json_ is licensed under [APL 2.0][].
+_spray-json_ is licensed under [APL 2.0].

 ### Patch Policy

 Feedback and contributions to the project, no matter what kind, are always very welcome.
 However, patches can only be accepted from their original author.
-Along with any patches, please state that the patch is your original work and that you license the work to the pegdown project under the project’s open source license.
+Along with any patches, please state that the patch is your original work and that you license the work to the _spray-json_ project under the project’s open source license.

   [JSON]: http://json.org